5 Keys to Successful Navigation in a VUCA World

-Empathy: Believing we are all doing the best we can.
+- Empathy.
+Believing we are all doing the best we can.
 On some days it will fall harder on some than others.
 Appreciating each other.

-Forgiveness: Maybe this should be at the top of the list.
+- Forgiveness.
+Maybe this should be at the top of the list.

-Courage: Individually and collectively.
+- Courage.
+Individually and collectively.

 In a world that is unsteady, where stress, rapid unexpected change is the order of the day, conflict is inevitable.